Rowan Ricardo Phillips

-Rowan Ricardo Phillips (born 1974 in New York City) is an American poet and writer.
+Rowan Ricardo Phillips (born 1974 in New York City) is an American poet, writer, editor, and translator.
+He is a Distinguished Professor of English at Stony Brook University, the poetry editor of The New Republic, and the editor of Princeton University Press' Princeton Series of Contemporary Poetry.
+He is President of the Board of the New York Institute for the Humanities.

 He is the author of the poetry collections The Ground (2012), Heaven (2015), and Living Weapon (2020), the non-fiction books When Blackness Rhymes with Blackness and The Circuit: A Tennis Odyssey, and a translation from the Catalan of Salvador Espriu's short-story collection Ariadne in the Grotesque Labyrinth.